 The new silhouette boasted broader shoulders, often accentuated with shoulder pads, and an athletic body contour, encapsulating a frugal yet sophisticated style.
 Despite the need for closer scrutiny of spending, this didn’t stifle the evolution of men’s fashion.

-The desire for strength and confidence prompted men to gravitate towards these innovative silhouettes that featured narrow waists, thus aspiring for an athletic build.
+The desire for strength and confidence prompted men to gravitate towards innovative silhouettes featuring narrow waists, thus aspiring to an athletic build.
 Coats during this era were tailored with oversized pockets and pointed lapels, adding to the larger-than-life silhouette.

 Additionally, cuffed trousers, albeit wide, were tapered for a refined look and maintained their vogue status, making them an excellent choice for casual wear.